 CFIS Coordination w/ 380 update (Brian)

 Brian has made contact with the equipment group; Dean shared the working document with Brian.
 Brian gave the updates or clarifying notes.
 Brian has it on his calendar to reach back out to Dean to see what the reactions are.
-One priority of the group is to ensure bad CFIS calculations can be seen through ERI calcs.
+One priority of the group is to ensure bad CFIS installation can be seen through ERI calcs.

 CFIS direct measurement during ventilation-only mode (Gayathri)